 Upcoming Meetings and Events

-Jan 6, 2015: Lake District commissioners will hold a public meeting at 4:00pm at the US Fish and Wildlife Service Visitor Center on Brice Prairie.
+March 4, 2015: Lake District commissioners will hold a public meeting at 4:00pm at the US Fish and Wildlife Service Visitor Center on Brice Prairie (address: N5727 CTH Z).

 April 23-25, 2015: Wisconsin Lakes Partnership Convention, Stevens Point.
 This unique convention brings together citizen scientists, businesses, and lake, river and wetland professionals to interact, learn, share and engage with one another to ensure a healthy future for our waters.
 Don't miss "Back to the Point", explaining Wisconsins Lake Districts, developed for the 2014 Convention.